darianliang/Krillin-Ball/devlog.md

 To do:
 Figure out how to attach Dragon Balls to platform without having them fall due to gravity Attach it to the platform in hierarchy
+ Set kinematic

+Figure out how to make Krillin not bounce when the platform rotates quickly Change the way we rotate the platform
+ Originally we wanted to use the flight simulator controls to tilt the platform but we realized this was not efficient